Veterinarian Office | Ocala, FL | Full Time

 - Explain necessary follow-up and homecare instructions.

-- Properly care for all surgical materials and equipment; keep the operating room properly stocked and prepared for surgery.
+- Properly care for all surgical materials; keep the operating room properly stocked and prepared for surgery.

-- Set up clinical laboratory procedures such as fecal flotation exams, heartworm checks, skin scrapings, urinalysis, ear cytology and fungal cultures; maintains file of lab test results and ensures that test results are recorded in patient records.
+- Perform clinical laboratory procedures such as fecal flotation exams, heartworm checks, skin scrapings, urinalysis, and fungal cultures; draws blood for laboratory analysis; maintains file of lab test results and ensures that test results are recorded in patient records.

 - Effectively position for and take radiographs.

-- Understands the use and care of IV pumps.
+- Place IV catheters and properly care for them.
+Understands the use and care of IV pumps as well.

 - Admit patients following hospital policy and doctors written orders.